 - 11.30 In the case of business premises it must be established that the building is no longer required for employment purposes and Policy PE6 provides further guidance on this.
 In line with national planning guidance the conversion of upper floors above retail and commercial properties can add to the vitality and viability of town centres but in the case of ground floor premises within Primary Shopping Areas, proposals will need to be assessed against Policy PE8.
-A building should be capable of being converted into a HMO without the need for alterations or extension which would lead to the over intensification of the use or harm the character and appearance of the building and locality. - as to their appropriateness.
+A building should be capable of being converted into a HMO without the need for alterations or extension which would lead to the over intensification of the use or harm the character and appearance of the building and locality. - 11.31 The policy therefore seeks to ensure that proposals for HMO's are assessed as to their appropriateness.
 The building itself must be suitable for conversion without extensions or alterations that would change its character and appearance.
 The scale and intensity of the proposal relative to the building itself and the locality needs to be compatible and not give rise to harmful impacts.
 Proposals should ideally have on-site car parking or where this is not possible, the proposal should demonstrate that there would be no adverse impact on local parking provision.
 Consideration should be given by the applicants to the sustainability of the location in terms of availability and proximity to public transport and public off street parking.
 Proposals should make on-site provision for clothes drying area, bin storage and cycle parking as well as appropriate amenity space for residents.
 Further detail is set out in a Supplementary Planning Guidance Note.